SapitoSucio/froggo-guides/docs/script_commands.md

-These function will let you check whether the server is currently in WoE:FE mode (`agitcheck()`), WoE:SE mode (`agitcheck2(`)), or WoE:TE mode (`agitcheck3()`) and will return true if War of Emperium is on and false if it isn't.
+These function will let you check whether the server is currently in WoE:FE mode (`agitcheck()`), WoE:SE mode (`agitcheck2(`)), or WoE:TE mode (`agitcheck3()`) and will return true if War of Emperium is on and false if it isn`t.

 ---------------------------------------